The Beginning -

 The Evolution -

-For 44 years, FreedomFest evolved from $100 worth of fireworks being lit by cigars provided by the City Manager and later by flares on long sticks to an electronically fired 2008 show of over 7100 shells - all choreographed to a musical soundtrack production.
+For 44 years, FreedomFest evolved from $100 worth of fireworks being loaded and shot by hand, lit by cigars provided by the City Manager and later by flares on long sticks, to an electronically fired 2008 show of over 7100 shells - all choreographed to a musical soundtrack production.
+Alcoa firemen have also been asked to shoot fireworks at other occasions than the 4th; such as football games, dedications and etc.

 The event itself also experienced an evolution over the years.
 Time saw FreedomFest change from fireworks around the Duck Pond, to an evening event with food vendors and entertainment, to an all-day event in 2006 that expanded into Springbrook Park with expanded children’s activities, art and craft vendors, a teen area, military displays, a car and motorcycle cruise-in, and live entertainment.
 All free to the public.